Tent City 3 at UUC

 • Can I donate anything?

 Yes!
 SHARE/WHEEL, which sponsors TC3, always needs financial support.
-To give directly to TC3, check their donation list here.
-Once Tent City 3 is in residence at UUC, you can drop donations off at the TC3 site.
+To give directly to TC3, check their donation list here

 • Are there other ways I can get involved?